Explore the Agenda

 New Case Study

-Associate Vice President - Data Center & Mission Critical Facilities, Black & Veatch
+Associate Vice President of Data Center & Mission Critical Facilities, Black & Veatch

-Manager of Transmission Planning, Arizona Public Service Company
+Manager of Transmission Planning & Engineering, Arizona Public Service Company

 • Evaluating natural gas engines, hydrogen, SMRs, fuel cells, and geothermal: what are the options for speed to market, scalability, and reduced environmental impact?